-This masterplan has been developed to guide the future redevelopment on the site.
-The masterplan proposes 460 ILU's and 153 RACF beds, whilst maintaining the amount of open space (area on site not occupied by building or road) at 62%.
 A guiding principle of the design has been to create an integrated community, integrated for different residents and integrated with the surrounding neighbours, with the open space playing a central role.
-The new open spaces in the masterplan are distinctive and range in their characteristics, from a public park to private garden spaces, a better outcome than the current dispersed, leftover open spaces.
+The new open spaces in the master plan are distinctive and range in their characteristics, from a public park to private garden spaces, a better outcome than the current dispersed, leftover open spaces.
 The masterplan considers future possibilities of intergenerational learning and contributes actively to the urban context, providing amenity and services to the surrounding residents.
-The masterplan retains the location of the new community centre which is currently being considered as a Development Application.

-The Planning Proposal is requesting for the zoning of the site to change from R2 Low Density Residential to R4 High Density Residential.
-A Development Control Plan (DCP) is being submitted alongside this Planning Proposal to ensure the masterplan design principles are retained.
+The masterplan retains the location of the new community centre which was approved under DA2019/105 on 30/10/2019.
+The planning proposal is requesting for the zoning of the site to change from R2 Low Density Residential to R4 High Density Residential.
+A Development Control Plan (DCP) is being submitted alongside this planning proposal to ensure the masterplan design principles are retained.